-I'm a 33 year old Mum of 2 kids (my ferals who are 4 and 5 years old) who lives with major depression, recurring suicidal thoughts and an autoimmune disease (Psoriatic Arthritis).
+I'm a 35 year old Mum of 2 who lives with major depression, recurring suicidal thoughts and an autoimmune disease (Psoriatic Arthritis).

 Hubby and I own 5 acres of wandoo bush in Western Australia which we call "The Block".
-He says it is cursed (stinking hot, bushfire prone ground as hard as rock) but for me my garden is my escape.
+He says it is cursed (stinking hot, bushfire prone ground as hard as rock) but for me my garden is my escape and a constant support for my mental wellbeing.

 Which brings us to the question… How do you be present when depression has you numb?